 - It’s hard to explain it to your new clients

-- Customer service is not as effective as it was few years ago
+- Customer service is not as effective as it was a few years ago

 - Top performers leave your organization without any visible reason

-- Block 1 – Introduction to the complexity
+- Module 1 – Introduction to the complexity

-- Block 2 – Detect and measure complexity
+- Module 2 – Detect and measure complexity

 - Failing once again to define what complexity is